chylex/dotfiles/README.md

+This is primarily for me to keep track of changes and synchronize my configuration, so there aren't many comments or other documentation at the moment, but I might improve that later.

 ### .ideavimrc

 [IdeaVim](https://plugins.jetbrains.com/plugin/164-ideavim) plugin for IntelliJ platform.
 Some parts require my [fork of IdeaVim](https://github.com/chylex/IntelliJ-IdeaVim/tree/customized/main), and my experimental [fork of AceJump](https://github.com/chylex/IntelliJ-AceJump/tree/experimental-rework).
+Belongs in the user home directory.

+### .vimrc

+Configuration for [Vim](https://www.vim.org/).
+Belongs in the user home directory.

+### .bashrc

+Configuration for [Bash](https://www.gnu.org/software/bash/).
+Belongs in the user home directory.

 ### Firefox / userChrome.css